tranfokus/AdjustChallenge/README.md

 To run the python script, follow these steps:
 1. Download the script and save to your PC
 2. Open a "Command Promt" (on Windows OS) or "Terminal" (on macOS)
-3. Run the command to change to the folder including the downloaded test1.py (in Step 1)
+3. Run the command to change to the folder having the downloaded test1.py (in Step 1)
-macOS:

 ```
-cd
+cd <full_path_to_the_folder>
 ```

-Windows:
+4. Run the program and check the result

 ```
-cd
+python test1.py
 ```
-4. Run the command: `python test1.py` or `python3 test1.py`